ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 If the region object of the rotor has been created in Python (``rotor = mc.get_region("Rotor")``) The rotor region object's properties can be obtained and set for the rotor notch.

 The ``Region.duplications`` property represents the symmetry of the region.
 In the example shown using the e9 IPM template, ``duplications = 8`` because there are 8 rotor poles of 45 ° symmetry.
 In this example, the notch would have the same symmetry as the rotor.

 The parent region of the notch can be set to the rotor region, so that the notch is set as a sub-region.
 Motor-CAD uses implicit subtractions, so that the notch subtraction is handled automatically.
-The notch appears as a sub-region of the rotor in the Geometry -> Editor tab in Motor-CAD.
+The notch appears as a sub-region of the rotor in tree shown in the **Geometry -> Editor** tab in Motor-CAD.

 .. code:: python